 You can see what I came up with (and what I drank!) in the post above, but I still didn’t know what to make for dessert.
-And then I rememebred that it was Sugar High Friday, brainchild of the Domestic Goddess, hosted this month by Debbie of Words to Eat By who had decreed the theme to be caramel.
+And then I remembered that it was Sugar High Friday, hosted this month by Debbie of Words to Eat By who had decreed the theme to be caramel.
 Now I haven’t played around with caramel since making toffee apples as a child but the idea of doing something caramelly seemed decadently appealing.
 I have also lately had a craving for sweet cooked apples, so I thought this would be a perfect opportunity to combine the two elements!
 As a child, Sunday lunch was a Big Event.
 You were always expected to be home for it (even after we had moved out of home) and there were always at least two courses – three if you were lucky!
 And to my mind, the best thing my mom used to serve for dessert was an apple caramel pudding – so that’s exactly what I went looking for on the web yesterday – and here’s what I came up with:

 Ingredients (for 4-6 servings)